Last Updated on by

 If you’re in the very early stages of blogging (i.e. it doesn’t exist and you have no idea how a blog makes money) then The Business of Blogging is a perfect place to start.
 If you already have a personal blog but have no clue how to monetize it, then you will also find this course helpful.
 It really gets you in the mindset of treating your blog like a business.

-What’s really attractive about The Business of Blogging course is that it only costs $99.
+What’s really attractive about The Business of Blogging course is that it only costs $25 for the first three months (which should be plenty of time to complete it).
 I paid almost 3x this, and I STILL found the course valuable.
 You aren’t going to find a cheaper travel blogging course with similar value.

 by Jessie on a Journey